-uLINK PEER SUPPORT: UCC students are trained and supported to help first year students settle into UCC.
+PEER SUPPORT: UCC students are trained and supported to help first year students settle into UCC.
 It begins at Orientation where a group of first year students is linked with a trained peer support leader who will be their guide and show them what life as a student in UCC is all about.
 Peer support leaders are non-judgmental and offer a friendly and confidential ear.
-If you would like to get in touch with a peer support leader or to become a peer support volunteer please contact PASS Coordinator.
+If you would like to get in touch with a peer support leader or to become a peer support volunteer please contact peer support at peersupport@ucc.ie.